 The Company applies the Fair Value Option for Financial Assets and Liabilities (embodied in Accounting Standards Codification ("ASC") Topic 825, Financial Instruments), which allows companies to make an election on an individual instrument basis to report financial assets and liabilities at fair value.
 The election must be made at the inception of a transaction and may not be reversed.
 The Company has made the election for fixed maturity and equity securities purchased on or after January 1, 2010.
-These securities are included in Fixed Maturities and Equity Securities on the Consolidated Balance Sheets, and changes in the fair value of the securities are reported in Net Realized Investment Gains (Losses) on the Statements of Operations and Comprehensive Earnings.
+These securities are included in Fixed maturities and Equity securities, at fair value on the Consolidated Balance Sheets and changes in the fair value of the securities are reported in Net realized investment gains (losses) on the Statements of Operations and Comprehensive Earnings (Loss).
 Dividends on equity securities are recorded when declared, and interest on fixed income securities is recorded on an accrual basis.
 The Company believes that making the election for its portfolio of investment securities is consistent with its operating principle to manage investments for total return.
-The Company recognized net realized (losses) gains of (\$8,001,000) and \$99,109,000 in 2014 and 2013, respectively, on such securities.

-Both dividends and interest are reported in Investment income, net on the Statements of Operations and Comprehensive Earnings.
+Both dividends and interest are reported in Investment income, net on the Statements of Operations and Comprehensive Earnings (Loss).
 Amortization and accretion of premiums and discounts on marketable securities are included in Investment income, net.
-Realized investment gains and losses on sales of equity and fixed maturity securities are computed using the specific identification cost method and are reported in Net realized investment gains (losses) on the Statements of Operations and Comprehensive Earnings.
-The Company has categorized its investments in marketable fixed maturity and equity securities as "available for sale."
-Excluding those securities accounted for under the Fair Value Option, the Company has reported the portfolio at fair value with unrealized gains and losses, which include unrealized gains and losses due to foreign currency translation, net of tax, as a component of Accumulated Other Comprehensive Earnings, which is a separate component of Policyholders' Surplus.
+Realized investment gains and losses on sales of equity and fixed maturity securities are computed using the specific identification cost method and are reported in Net realized investment gains (losses) on the Statements of Operations and Comprehensive Earnings (Loss).

+The Company has categorized its investments in marketable fixed maturity and equity securities as available for sale.
+Excluding those securities accounted for under the Fair Value Option, the Company has reported the portfolio at fair value with unrealized gains and losses, which include unrealized gains and losses due to foreign currency translation, net of tax, as a component of Accumulated Other Comprehensive Earnings (Loss), which is a separate component of Policyholders' Surplus.

-Excluding those securities accounted for under the Fair Value Option, declines in the fair value of equity securities are evaluated by management for "other-than-temporary impairment" ("OTTI") as defined in ASC Topic 320, Debt and Equity Securities.
-For equity securities, the Company's intent and ability to retain the investment for a period of time sufficient for the anticipated recovery is not absolute, as the Company has granted the authority to its Investment Managers and does not direct the Managers' decision making.
+Excluding those securities accounted for under the FairValue Option, declines in the fair value of equity securities are evaluated by management for other-than-temporary impairment ("OTTI") as defined in ASC Topic 320, Debt and Equity Securities.
+For equity securities, the Company's intent and ability to retain the investment for a period of time sufficient for the anticipated recovery is not absolute, as the Company has granted the authority to its investment managers and does not direct the managers' decision making.
 As a result, the Company considers any equity security in a loss position to be other-than-temporarily impaired.
 New information and the passage of time can change this determination.
-Refer to Note 3 for additional discussion of the Company's impairment evaluation.

-Excluding those securities accounted for under the Fair Value Option, declines in the fair value of fixed maturity securities are evaluated by management for OTTI.
+Excluding those securities accounted for under the FairValue Option, declines in the fair value of fixed maturity securities are evaluated by management for OTTI.
 When an OTTI related to a fixed maturity security has occurred, if the Company intends to either sell the security or determines that it is more likely than not that it will be required to sell a security before recovery of the entire amortized cost basis or maturity of the security, the Company recognizes the entire impairment in net earnings.
-If the Company does not intend to sell the fixed maturity security and it determines that it is more likely than not that it will not be required to sell the security, and it does not expect to recover the entire amortized cost basis, the impairment is bifurcated into the amount attributed to the credit loss, which is recognized in net earnings, and all other causes, which are recognized in Other Comprehensive Earnings.
-Refer to Note 3 for additional discussion of the Company's evaluation criteria.
+If the Company does not intend to sell the fixed maturity security and it determines that it is more likely than not that it will not be required to sell the security, and it does not expect to recover the entire amortized cost basis, the impairment is bifurcated into the amount attributed to the credit loss, which is recognized in net earnings, and all other causes, which are recognized in Other Comprehensive Earnings (Loss).